Mohammad Ziauddin (officer)

-Mohammad Ziauddin Ahmed, BU (মোহাম্মদ জিয়াউদ্দিন আহমেদ; 22 November 1939 – 5 August 2025) was a retired Bangladeshi military officer, who was the Commanding Officer of the 1st East Bengal Regiment during the Bangladesh Liberation War.
+Mohammad Ziauddin Ahmed, BU (মোহাম্মদ জিয়াউদ্দিন আহমেদ; 22 November 1939 – 5 August 2025) was a Bangladeshi military officer who was the commanding officer of the 1st East Bengal Regiment during the Bangladesh Liberation War.
 He was awarded the Bir Uttom, the country's second highest gallantry award (and the highest military award for living military personnel) for his outstanding bravery in the Liberation War.
 His certificate number was 22.

-Ziauddin was the second Brigade Commander of the 46 Brigade, Dhaka.
-He was a close associate of Colonel Abu Taher; who were known for their Left-Wing socialist views.
+Ziauddin was the second brigade commander of the 46 Brigade, Dhaka.
+He was a close associate of Colonel Abu Taher, who was known for his left-wing socialist views.

 Early life

 Ziauddin was born in the village of Harbang of Chakaria Upazila, Cox's Bazar District (now in Chittagong, Bangladesh) on 22 November 1939.
 His father was Mohammad Quasem and mother was Majida Khatun.

 Career

 Pakistan Army

 Ziauddin joined the Pakistan Army in 1960.
-He was commissioned from 25 PMA Long Course in on 21 April 1962 in 1st East Bengal Regiment.
-He fought in the Indo-Pak War of 1965 as the Adjutant of 1st East Bengal Regiment.
-Later he served as the A.D.C. of President of Pakistan.
-In 1968 he served as a instructor in Pakistan Military Academy.
+He was commissioned from the 25th PMA Long Course on 21 April 1962 in the 1st East Bengal Regiment.
+He fought in the Indo-Pak War of 1965 as the adjutant of the 1st East Bengal Regiment.
+Later he served as the A.D.C. of the President of Pakistan.
+In 1968 he served as an instructor in the Pakistan Military Academy.